ThomasPGriffin/thomaspgriffin.github.io/index.md

 <p>Professor Griffin received a B.A. in Economics from Villanova University and a Ph.D. in Finance from Drexel University.
 In addition to his faculty position at VSB, Tom served as a Visiting Research Scholar at the University of Virginia, McIntire School of Commerce in Fall 2022.</p>

-<p>If you would like to discuss corporate debt research and current events, or collaborate on a project, please contact me at thomas.griffin@villanova.edu.</p>

 </div>
 ---
 <div class="navbar">